 (IARC) upped it's 'classification of power line radiation' to "possibly

 carcinogenic (cancer-causing) to humans."
-None of the BC Hydro representatives indicated that they would not be
+None of the BC Hydro representatives indicated that they would

 worried about their children's health if they lived close to the proposed power